Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Panoramic Scanpath Prediction

 and

 With that, we complete the mapping from the $(u,v)$ coordinates in the viewport to $(m,n)$ coordinates in the ERP format.
-In case the computed $(m,n)$ according to Eqs.~\eqref{phitom} and~\eqref{thetaton} are non-integers, we interpolate its values with bilinear kernels.
-For each viewpoint in the historical scanpath, we generate a viewport to represent the visual content the user has viewed.
-The resulting viewport sequence $\mathcal{X} = \{ \bm{x}_{T-R}, \ldots, \bm{x}_{T-1}\}$ can be seen as a standard planar video clip.
+In case the computed $(m,n)$ according to Eqs.~\eqref{phitom} and~\eqref{thetaton} are non-integers, we interpolate their values bilinearly.
+For each viewpoint, we generate a corresponding viewport, giving rise to the viewport sequence $\mathcal{X} = \{ \bm{x}_{T-R}, \ldots, \bm{x}_{T-1}\}$ that can be seen as a standard planar video clip.

-To extract visual features from $\{\mathcal{X}^{(i)}\}_{i=1}^{B}$, we use a variant of ResNet50~\cite{he2016deep} by replacing the last global average pooling layer and the fully connected (FC) layer with a $1\times 1$ convolution layer for channel dimension adjustment.
-We stack the $R$ historical viewports in the batch dimension to parallelize spatial feature extraction, leading to an output representation of size $(B\times R )\times C\times H\times W$, where $C, H, W$ are the channel number, the spatial height, and the spatial width, respectively.
-We then reshape the features to $B\times R \times (C\times H\times W)$, where we split the batch and time dimensions and flatten spatial and channel dimensions.
+To extract visual features for predicting $S$ future viewpoints from the set $ \{\mathcal{X}^{(i)}\}_{i=1}^{B} $, where each $\mathcal{X}^{(i)}$ includes $ R $ past viewports, we use a variant of ResNet50~\cite{he2016deep} by replacing the last global average pooling layer and the fully connected (FC) layer with a $1\times 1$ convolution layer for channel dimension adjustment.
+We stack the $R$ historical viewports in the batch dimension to parallelize spatial feature extraction, leading to an output representation of size $(B\times R )\times C\times H\times W$, where $C, H, W$ are the channel number, height, and width, respectively.
+We then reshape the features to $B\times R \times (C\times H\times W)$, splitting the batch and time dimensions, and flattening spatial and channel dimensions.
 A 1D convolution is applied to adjust the time dimension to $S$ (\ie, the prediction horizon).
-We last reshape the features to $(B \times S) \times (C\times H\times W)$, and adopt a multilayer perceptron (consisting of one front-end FC layer, three FC residual blocks\footnote{The FC residual block is composed of two FC layers followed by layer normalization and leaky ReLU activation.}, and one back-end FC layer) to compute the final visual features of size $B\times S\times C_v$.
+Finally, we reshape the features to $(B \times S) \times (C\times H\times W)$, and adopt a multilayer perceptron (consisting of one front-end FC layer, three FC residual blocks\footnote{The FC residual block is composed of two FC layers followed by layer normalization and leaky ReLU activation.}, and one back-end FC layer) to compute the final visual features of size $B\times S\times C_v$.